 - How has the artist created the artwork you have chosen?
-Please explain using art terminology to describe their art making processes. - How does your background knowledge of some of the rituals presented influence the way you 'read' the artworks in this exhibition? - Consider the theme of the exhibition.
-What sort of links are evident between the works, for example are the contemporary artworks in the exhibition a literal representation of ritual or do they seek to use devices such as metaphors or symbols to convey the essence of the ritual being explored? - In what ways have the artworks challenged your understanding and perception of the word 'ritual' art? - If you were one of the artists in this exhibition describe how you would have approached the creation of an artwork responding to the exhibition theme. - What sort of impact do you think this type of exhibition has on the community given the themes that have been explored?
+Please explain using art terminology to describe their art making processes. - How does your background knowledge of the current centenary commemorations influence the way you 'read' the artworks in this exhibition? - Compare the photograph that inspired the artwork you have chosen.
+What sort of links are evident between the works, for example are the contemporary artworks a literal representation of Hurley's photographs or do they seek to use devices such as metaphors or symbols to convey the essence of the image? - In what ways have the artworks challenged your understanding and perception of landscape art? - If you were one of the artists in this exhibition describe which artwork you would have chosen and how you would have approached creating your artwork. - What sort of impact do you think this type of exhibition has on the community?

-Exhibition Images - Amalie Atkins
+Exhibition Images - Michael Armstrong